 What exactly is interfering with this cycle of energy production?
 Conventional practitioners may have a difficult time evaluating a patient’s symptoms when they complain of fatigue and low energy.
 They will likely test to determine the level of fatigue, the causes, and what may help alleviate the lack of energy.

 Dr. Shallenberger has pioneered a testing procedure called “Bio-Energy Testing,” which can measure how much oxygen the body uses and how much carbon dioxide the body produces.
 From these values, mitochondrial function is determined.
 His book thoroughly outlines how this new method allows for the assessment of energy production and identification of issues that can affect fatigue.
 The success (or lack of success) with treatments can be measured with repetitive testing.

 For example, the adrenal glands function to control the blood sugar, glucose, which feeds energy production in the mitochondria.
-Stress depletes the adrenal glands.
-Adrenal hormones, such as cortisol and DHEA, assist in managing stress.
-Patients may not seek professional help for fatigue until the functioning of the adrenal glands is exhausted.
+Stress depletes the adrenal glands because adrenal hormones, such as cortisol and DHEA, assist in managing stress.
+Patients may not seek professional help for fatigue until their adrenal glands are exhausted.
 Dr. Shallenberger writes that a clue to early adrenal exhaustion is the presence of normal energy at rest but a decline in energy when challenged with exercise.
-Restoring depleted hormones can be an essential part of recovery.
+Restoring depleted hormones may be an essential part of recovery.